raku-community-modules/Inline-Brainfuck/README.md

 # NAME

-Inline::Brainfuck - Use Brainfuck language in your Perl 6 programs
+Inline::Brainfuck - Use Brainfuck language in your Raku programs

 # SYNOPSIS